What is an SMS Bulk service? What are the different forms of bulk messaging and how do they work?

 What types of messaging flows are there?

-Application to Person (A2P) messaging is the type of messaging where the software or web application sends SMS to mobile devices.
+Application-to-Person (A2P) messaging is a type of messaging in which a software or web application sends SMS messages to mobile devices.
 The sender application uses the APIs of the bulk SMS service provider.
 Sending an SMS from the web portal is an example of A2P messaging.

-The companies such as banks integrate APIs into the software application for sending a text from a back-end software to the service user.
+Companies such as banks integrate APIs into the software application for sending a text from the back-end software to the service user.
 OTP message is one of the examples where an online money transfer transaction authorizes a bank customer.

 Person-to-Person (P2P) messaging is the primary and essential messaging service that a mobile operator provides to its subscribers, along with Voice.
 In p2p messaging, a mobile subscriber sends a text or SMS to another mobile subscriber.
 Sending an SMS from your phone to a friend’s phone is an example of P2P messaging.
 The sender and receiver may belong to the same or different mobile network operators.

 The mobile operator bills the service user for SMS.
 The cost is based on the location of the sender and receiver.
-For example, if a subscriber wants to send international SMS, then prices are higher than a local SMS.
+For example, if a subscriber wants to send an international SMS, the prices are higher than for a text to a local phone number.

 Person to Application (P2A) is a scenario where a mobile user sends a text to a software application.
 Using a short code (e.g., 515151) to send an SMS for voting or any other service (such as checking your bank account balance) is an example of P2A.